EdwinVW/dapr-workshop/Assignment06/step-by-step-java.md

 In this step you change the Camera Simulation so it sends MQTT messages instead of doing HTTP requests:

-1. Open the terminal window in VS Code and make sure the current folder is `java/Simulation`.
+1. Open the terminal window in VS Code and make sure the current folder is `Simulation`.

 1. Add a dependency to the Simulation by opening it's **pom.xml** add adding the following snippet inside the `<dependencies>` tag: